makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène squirmed and clenched her paws into fists, then relaxed them again and rested her paw in his.
 "Sorry, Aiden."

 She still felt itchy those last few blocks, still felt as though her skin were imperfect beneath her fur.
 Dirty.
 She focused on just resting her paw in her husband's, on the feeling of his pads against hers.
+She imagined she could trace every line across his them, feel every perfection of his and imperfection of hers.

 Aiden smiled over to her, then nodded up the street.
 "This it, here?"

 "Oh!
 Already there."
-Sélène grinned.
+Sélène smiled.
 "Yeah, the one with the green car out front."

 The car slid smoothly up to the sidewalk in front of the townhouse.
 Aiden had to reclaim his paw to shift into park, but quickly returned it.
 "Have a good evening, okay, sweetheart?
 Message if you need a ride back."

 Sélène gave his paw a squeeze once she got it back, leaning over to brush cheeks with her husband.
 "Mm, alright.
 Can I leave my bag with you?
 Um, and are you okay?"

 Aiden laughed and nodded.
 "I'm good.
 I'll get your bag home safe and sound.
-Now go, have a good time," he said, reclaiming his paw so he could shoo his wife out of the car.
+Now go, have a good time," he said, tugging his paw free so he could shoo his wife out of the car.

 "Alright, alright."
-Sélène beamed, leaned in for one more cheek rub, then slipped out of the car.
+Sélène beamed, leaned in for one more cheek rub, then slipped out onto the sidewalk.
 "Love you."

 "Love you too, sweetheart."